What you need to know for dealing with a narcissistic elderly mother or father when planning care

 Dealing with Gaslighting

-This is behaviour you may already be familiar with, and if not then you need to be aware of it.
+If you were raised by a narcissist, this is behaviour you may already be familiar with, and if not then you need to be aware of it.
 A narcissist will often try to make you feel as though you are losing your mind, or that you are delusional and this behaviour has become known as ‘gaslighting’.
 This behaviour could develop with the onset of dementia if they have not previously exhibited gaslighting behaviour.

 It might be that they tell you that you remember a situation incorrectly, or trying to tell you that your perceptions are not correct, or always insisting they are the victim and you are doing something wrong.
 They will make you doubt yourself and are attempts at manipulation.
 This can make it incredibly difficult to discuss that they need care, or you may feel forced into caring for them.